 Method

-- Wet several cotton balls and place them in a jar.
+- Begin by wetting several cotton balls and placing them into a jar.
 You want the cotton balls to be wet but not too saturated.
-Then wedge a bean between the cotton balls and up against the jar so that your child can easily observe the bean growing

 - Have your child predict what will happen to the bean, and then observe the jar over the next several days.
-Add a few drops of water to the cotton balls as needed.

 My girls loved checking on the beans throughout the week, and they loved watching them grow!

 As we grew our magic beanstalk we discussed seeds/beans, how plants grow, and what plants need to thrive.
-I asked Rosie and Jewel questions along the way like:
+I asked Rosie and Jewel questions along the way like:- Do you think our bean would grow if it didn't have water?

 - Do you think the bean would grow if we put the jar in a closet away from sunlight?